Symphony No. 5 (Enescu): History

 Although the ideas in it had doubtless been gestating for some time, Enescu began writing the Fifth Symphony during his annual summer break at his villa, Luminiș, in Sinaia in 1941, completing the entire draft in a span of something less than one month.
 The starting date is unknown, but Enescu might have been prompted to begin the symphony by the outbreak of war in Romania on 22 June.
 The first movement is dated 1 July in the manuscript and the second movement 8 July.
 The third movement is undated, but the fourth and final movement of the draft was completed on 19 July.
 For reasons that are not entirely clear, but must have had something to do with the war, Enescu broke off work at this point.
 At some later date (perhaps in Romania before September 1946, or later, in Paris), Enescu set about the orchestration, completing twenty-five pages (about two-thirds) of the first movement, up to a culminating chord in the fifth bar of the recapitulation.

-The first movement of the Symphony, in the completion by Cornel Țăranu, was premiered at the Cluj Musical Autumn in 1972 under the baton of Emil Simon.
+The first movement of the Symphony, in the completion by Țăranu, was premiered at the Cluj Musical Autumn in 1972 under the baton of Emil Simon.
 Encouraged by its reception, Țăranu set about the more difficult task of completing the rest.
 After finishing a piano-score version, he orchestrated the finale, which was first presented together with the first movement at the Enescu Festival of 1991 in Bucharest, performed by the George Enescu Philharmonic Orchestra under Cristian Mandeal.
 Although Țăranu had hoped to complete the orchestration of the other two movements as well, he was prevented from doing so and asked Pascal Bentoiu to undertake the task.
 Realizing that the orchestrational integrity of the whole would otherwise suffer, Bentoiu (with Țăranu's agreement) reworked the entire finale as well as the unfinished third of the first movement, and the completed symphony was finally premiered in Bucharest by the Romanian National Orchestra and Radio Choir, with Florin Diaconescu, tenor soloist, conducted by Horia Andreescu, on the opening concert of the 1996–97 season.